-It makes sense if you were on track to be a nurse practitioner when you started your BSN, and you are ready for the next step (which should include Picmonic for Nurse Practitioners, just sayin’).
+It makes sense if you were on track to be a nurse practitioner when you started your BSN, and you are ready for the next step (which should include Picmonic as your Nurse Practitioner study app just sayin’).

 So, what about the rest of us?
 The dreamers, previously diploma nurses, raised my kids before starting my life, and already-had-three-careers types?
 Should you be a nurse practitioner?
 Well, you have a BSN now, you are a Registered Nurse, and therefore you are primed to join the projected 355,000 NPs currently in the U.S. workforce.
 The truth is there might be some reasons not to at this time, but there are also plenty of reasons to become a nurse practitioner.

 Related Content: Nurse Practitioner Specialties & Your Path to Advanced Practice Nursing

 Honestly, there is some FOMO (fear of missing out) in the nursing world of the RN when you take the step toward your advanced practice registered nurse (APRN) license, including nurse practitioners, certified registered nurse anesthetists, clinical nurse specialists, and nurse midwives.
 There are times when I look back on my journey and long for the times working alongside my fellow RNs in the emergency room as we do the trauma shuffle.
 It’s true I can go back there as a nurse practitioner, but will it ever be the same?

 Nostalgia aside, I will focus on some heavy reasons to enroll in an NP program: